 Lines of Evidence

 Data and information were organized into individual LOEs and compared to the applicable thresholds to determine the beneficial use support rating.
-An LOE was prepared for each unique combination of a waterbody, pollutant, matrix, fraction, beneficial use, and threshold.
+An LOE was prepared for each unique combination of a station, pollutant, matrix, fraction, beneficial use, and threshold.
 The term “matrix” refers to the sample medium used in an LOE, such as water, sediment, or tissue.
 The “fraction” is the analyzed portion of the sample medium.
 For example, if the matrix of a sample is water, then the fraction can be either the total constituent or the dissolved portion of the constituent.

 Beneficial use support ratings are used to inform a recommendation to place a waterbody on the 303(d) list, and placement on the State Water Board’s overall Integrated Report Condition Category.
 Beneficial use support ratings were determined as follows.
 Each individual LOE identifies the number of samples and the number of exceedances of the applicable threshold.
 LOEs were grouped by beneficial use.
 The number of samples and exceedances of each LOE group were compared to the binomial tables in the Listing Policy.
 Each LOE group was assigned one of three possible beneficial use support ratings: Fully Supporting, Not Supporting, or Insufficient Information.